dividedmind/statistics-done-wrong/power.rst

 Another approach differs in the details but suffers from the same paradox.
-Instead of computing the power of our study for detect the effect we estimated, we calculate the effect size necessary to achieve a target power level (such as 0.8) and call it the "detectable effect size".
+Instead of computing the power of our study for detect the effect we estimated, we calculate the effect size necessary to achieve a target power level (such as 0.8) and call it the ":index:`detectable effect size`".
 If the detectable effect size is very small, we could interpret this as evidence that no effect exists -- if one did, surely we would have noticed it.
 If the detectable effect is very large, our study was underpowered.

 This approach leads to the same paradox.
 If we have two studies with the same sample size and estimated effect sizes, but one has a lower *p* value, this